CHAPTER 12-01

 12-01-001-0005.2 FLOODPLAIN ADMINISTRATOR

 The Stormwater Manager is hereby appointed as Floodplain Administrator.
-The Floodplain Administrator may delegate to others the duties and authority necessary to carry out the duties outlined in this Section.
-The Floodplain Administrator shall administer and implement these regulations by granting or denying Floodplain Use Permit applications in accordance with the provisions herein.
-The Floodplain Administrator shall have the authority to establish methods and standards for constructing the flood protection measures required by this Ordinance when the details of such methods and standards have not been specified by the Ordinance.
+The Floodplain Administrator may delegate to others the duties and authority necessary to carry out the duties outlined in this section.
+The Floodplain Administrator shall administer and implement these regulations by granting or denying floodplain use permit applications in accordance with the provisions herein.
+The Floodplain Administrator shall have the authority to establish methods and standards for constructing the flood protection measures required by this chapter when the details of such methods and standards have not been specified by the chapter.
 The various Technical Bulletins published by FEMA are considered to be acceptable methods and standards, provided they are not less restrictive than requirements already established by other City standards and regulations.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)

 1. Administer and enforce the provisions of these regulations.

-2. Require Floodplain Use Permits for all proposed construction and other developments including the placement of manufactured homes and fill within areas of special flood hazard as identified in the FIRM.
+2. Require floodplain use permits for all proposed construction and other developments, including the placement of manufactured homes and fill within special flood hazard areas as identified on the FIRM.

 a.
 The permit requirements of these regulations have been satisfied;